Caylor School of Nursing 423.869.6324

 I am an operating room nurse.
 Is that acceptable nursing experience?

-No. All experience will be reviewed, but generally experience in an intensive care unit is preferred.
-It is the rare exception an applicant would not have worked in an ICU.
+No. All experience will be reviewed, but generally experience in a critical care unit is required.

 What about a step-down unit?